 Note that it is extremely rare that we would promote any product on our blog.
 However, get in touch if you think yours is legitimately positive for the health and well being of girls and we will consider it.

-Meet one of our newest team members, Junior Girl Niamh Hanrahan, and find out some of her interests and what brought her to Girl Museum!read more
+Meet one of our newest team members, Junior Girl Alexandra Kenney, and find out some of her interests and what brought her to Girl Museum!read more